geipette/alfred-workflows/intellij/README.md

 Install
 ==
-Import `intellij.alfredworkflow` in yuo alfred workflows
+Import `intellij.alfredworkflow` in your alfred workflows

 Usage
 ==